bitcrowd/carbonite/README.md

 ## Installing the schema & triggers

 The following migration installs Carbonite into its "default prefix", a PostgreSQL _schema_ aptly called `carbonite_default`, and installs the change capture trigger for an exemplary table called `rabbits` (in the `public` schema).
-In a real-world scenario, you will most likely want to install the trigger for a set of tables and optionally split the transaction log into multiple partitions.
+In a real-world scenario, you will most likely want to install the trigger for a set of tables and optionally split the audit trail into multiple partitions.

 See `Carbonite.Migrations` for more information on migrations.